MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-runtime.md

 #### Credentials property

 Controls whether browsers should include credentials, like cookies or HTTP authentication, in cross-origin requests.
-Setting this to `true` allows credentials on cross-origin requests, while `false` prohibits them, aligning with security best practices and specific application needs.
+Setting `credentials` to `true` allows credentials on cross-origin requests, while `false` prohibits them, aligning with security best practices and specific application needs.

 More about the [`Access-Control-Allow-Credentials`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) header.

-By default, this is `false`.
+By default, `credentials` is `false`.

 ### Authentication property